OreOliciouZ/LUXARA/ToS.md

 # Terms of Service for Missing Stars

-**Last Updated:** June 26, 2025
+**Last Updated:** June 27, 2025

 By inviting or using **Missing Stars** ("the Bot") in your Discord server, you and all server members who interact with the Bot's features agree to be bound by these Terms of Service ("Terms"), in addition to Discord's own Terms of Service.

 ## 1. Description of Service

-The Bot provides a range of features including, but not limited to, server moderation, a multifaceted economy game, user utilities, and entertainment commands.
+The Bot provides a range of features including, but not limited to, server moderation, a multifaceted economy game, user utilities, automatic translation, and entertainment commands.
 Features may be added, changed, or removed at any time at the discretion of the developer without prior notice.
 The service is provided on an "as-is" and "as-available" basis.

 ## 2. Rules of Conduct